Wingware Early Access Program

 Wing 12 Screen Shot

 Wing 12 introduces deep integration with AI coding agents, starting with Claude Code.
-This includes a dedicated Claude Code tool, a new Tasks tool for planning and reviewing AI agent work, and a set of MCP servers that give the agent access to Wing's source code analysis, unit testing, and debugging features.
+This includes a dedicated Claude Code tool, a new Tasks tool for planning, executing, and reviewing AI agent work, and a set of MCP servers that allow agents to work more efficiently by using Wing's source code analysis, unit testing, and debugging features.

-Wing 12 also adds Pseudo-Terminal support to OS Commands and Debug I/O, reenvisions the OS Commands tool so that commands can be dragged to tool or editor splits, reorganizes the Tools menu, adds search and back/forward navigation to the Preferences dialog, supports automatic test discovery, speeds up detection of externally modified files, and makes many other improvements.
+Wing 12 also adds true pseudo-terminal support to OS Commands and Debug I/O, re-envisions the OS Commands tool so that commands can be dragged to tool or editor splits, reorganizes the Tools menu, adds search and back/forward navigation to the Preferences dialog, supports automatic test discovery, speeds up detection of externally modified files, and makes many other improvements.

 Product Line Changes